Skip to main content

 excludeEmptyA list of globs to exclude from the file matches.
 Files matching the glob are not taken into account when evaluating changes

-See the change_in conditions DSL referece to view all available options.
+See the change_in conditions DSL reference to view all available options.

 Examples